ollyoid/Truchet_Inkscape/README.md

 3. Restart Inkscape

 ## Usage
-1. Draw the tiles you wish to use.
-They should all have the same Bounding box shape.
+1. Draw the tiles you wish to use - they should all have the same Bounding box size/shape
 2. Make each of the tiles it's own group element
 3. Select the tile groups you want to use
 4. Start the extension `Extensions>Truchet Tiling>Truchet...`